razerduy/engineering/Git/README.md

 Tags are not automatically pushed when you push a branch or use the --all option.
 The --tags flag sends all of your local tags to the remote repository.

+### 8. Using branch

+####8.1.
+Git branch

+A branch represents an independent line of development.
+Branches serve as an abstraction for the edit/stage/commit process discussed in Git Basics, the first module of this series.
+You can think of them as a way to request a brand new working directory, staging area, and project history.
+New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

+The git branch command lets you create, list, rename, and delete branches.
+It doesn’t let you switch between branches or put a forked history back together again.
+For this reason, git branch is tightly integrated with the git checkout and git merge commands.

++ command: git branch

+List all of the branches in your repository.

++ command: git branch __branch__

+Create a new branch called _branch_.
+This does not check out the new branch.

++ command: git branch -d __branch__

+Delete the specified branch.
+This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.

++ command: git branch -D __branch__

+Force delete the specified branch, even if it has unmerged changes.
+This is the command to use if you want to permanently throw away all of the commits associated with a particular line of development.

++ command: git branch -m __branch__

+Rename the current branch to _branch_.

+####8.2.
+Git checkout

+The git checkout command lets you navigate between the branches created by git branch.
+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
+Think of it as a way to select which line of development you’re working on.

+In the previous module, we saw how git checkout can be used to view old commits.
+Checking out branches is similar in that the working directory is updated to match the selected branch/revision; however, new changes are saved in the project history—that is, it’s not a read-only operation.

++ command: git checkout __existing-branch__

+Check out the specified branch, which should have already been created with git branch.
+This makes _existing-branch_ the current branch, and updates the working directory to match.

++ command: git checkout -b __new-branch__

+Create and check out _new-branch_.
+The -b option is a convenience flag that tells Git to run git branch _new-branch_ before running git checkout _new-branch_. git checkout -b _new-branch_ _existing-branch_

+Same as the above invocation, but base the new branch off of _existing-branch_ instead of the current branch.

+####8.3.
+Git merge

+Merging is Git's way of putting a forked history back together again.
+The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.

+Note that all of the commands presented below merge into the current branch.
+The current branch will be updated to reflect the merge, but the target branch will be completely unaffected.
+Again, this means that git merge is often used in conjunction with git checkout for selecting the current branch and git branch -d for deleting the obsolete target branch.

++ command: git merge _branch_

+Merge the specified branch into the current branch.
+Git will determine the merge algorithm automatically (discussed below).

++ command: git merge --no-ff __branch__

+Merge the specified branch into the current branch, but always generate a merge commit (even if it was a fast-forward merge).
+This is useful for documenting all merges that occur in your repository.

 ## Basic Git command:

 https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html